 The Fox River is one of the region's greatest public assets.
 Historically, it has played a major role in shaping the region’s landscape, both natural and developed, but today its full potential remains unrealized.
-With support from CMAP’s Local Technical Assistance (LTA) program, McHenry County Department of Planning and Development and City of McHenry Department of Economic Development are leading a collaborative effort to develop a Fox River Corridor Plan that will focus on the following areas:
+With support from Chicago Metropolitan Agency for Planning's (CMAP) Local Technical Assistance (LTA) program, McHenry County Department of Planning and Development and City of McHenry Department of Economic Development led a collaborative effort to develop a Fox River Corridor Plan that focused on the following areas:

 Commerce within central business districts adjacent to the rivers’ edge